SpringRole/sv-us-docs/source/index.html.md

 **Important Notes:**

-1. The maximum allowed size of the image uploaded (per image) is capped at 2MB.
-Uploading photos larger than 2MB will throw an exception.
+1. The maximum allowed size of the image uploaded (per image) is capped at 2 MB.
+Uploading photos larger than 2 MB will throw an exception.
 2. If using a mobile device, capturing a clear, non-blurry image is extremely important so that the ID can be processed accurately.
 3. At a minimum, a 5MP camera should be used to capture the images for the UploadID parameter.
 4. It is mandatory to have a contrast between the ID and the background.
 The background must be solid colored.